-The accompanying Notes 1-26 form an integral part of the Financial Statements
+The accompanying Notes 1-27 form an integral part of the Financial Statements

-- i) The above Statement of Cash Flows has been prepared under the 'Indirect Method' as set out in the Ind AS 7 on the Statement of Cash flow as notified under the Companies (Indian Accounting Standards) Rules, 2015 as amended. - ii) Cash flow from operating activities includes ₹ 16.60 lakhs (March 31, 2020: ₹ 25.36 lakhs) being expenditure towards Corporate Social Responsibility initiatives - iii) Refer Note 14 for a reconciliation of changes in liabilities arising form financing activities
+- The above Statement of Cash Flows has been prepared under the 'Indirect Method' as set out in the Ind AS 7 on the Statement of Cash Flows as notified under the Companies (Indian Accounting Standards) Rules, 2015 as amended. - ii) Cash flows from operating activities includes ₹ 12.28 lakhs (March 31, 2021: ₹ 16.60 lakhs) being expenditure towards Corporate Social Responsibility initiatives. - iii) Refer Note 14 for a reconciliation of changes in liabilities arising from financing activities.